 A single site can have multiple markets, each with its own product catalog, language, currency, and promotions.
 The market determines which products and prices a customer sees on the website.
-When creating a market, you can define a geographic entity (such as region, a country, a group of countries).
+When creating a market, you can define a geographic entity (such as region, a country, or a group of countries).

-Working with markets
+Work with markets

 Click a column header to sort the information on that property.
 You can also select which columns to display in the overview.

 The Default Market defines the language and currency used for markets that are not specified.

 Create or edit a market

 - Click a market in the list to edit the settings, or click Create.

 - Fill in the following information, and click Save when done.

 - Market ID – Enter the identifier for the market.

 - Market Name – Enter the name that appears in the markets list.